-- 1. For variation A, operation should emulate a PC browser at the device side and a Web server at the management side, including: - a. use of HTTP transport. - b.
+- 1. Operation emulating a PC browser at the device side and a Web server at the management side, including: - a. use of HTTP transport. - b.
 Compatibility with HTTP proxies, including authentication. - c. message format and coding compatible with Web services - d.
 Non-encryption of data so communications can be spot checked by a monitor. - 2.
-For variation B, operation requires either a proxy which interfaces between the mail system and all of the devices, or a means by which multiple devices can use the same email account, with each device erasing only those messages intended for it.
-In either case, this would require: - a.
-Support of Authenticated ESMTP and APOP on the agent side, with corresponding email support at the management server - b.
-Message format and coding compatible with EMAIL - c.
-Information in the header or easily determined from the body as to the actual intended recipient of a message sent to a shared mail account. - 3.
-Accommodation of policies preventing any configuration changes and restricting the data that may be communicated. - 4.
-Reliable detection and commutation of alert conditions, probably with moderation, and with sufficient data or the ability to obtain sufficient data to reliably define the alert condition. - 5.
-Periodic communication of usage data, aligning with billing periods - Ability of the management service to request specific information and to modify reporting periods and alert conditions, subject to enterprisedetermined policies - 7.
+Accommodation of policies preventing any configuration changes and restricting the data that may be communicated. - 3.
+Reliable detection and commutation of alert conditions, probably with moderation, and with sufficient data or the ability to obtain sufficient data to reliably define the alert condition. - 4.
+Periodic communication of usage data, aligning with billing periods - Ability of the management service to request specific information and to modify reporting periods and alert conditions, subject to enterprisedetermined policies - 6.
 Ability to interact with an existing base of imaging equipment as well as new equipment.
-This means that the communication with imaging equipment may be through: - a. a facility built into the imaging equipment - a proxy device that potentially services many existing networked imaging devices - c. software running on computers which have locally-attached imaging equipment The implicit configuration is represented below.
-The managed equipment communicates though an embedded WBMM agent, a proxy device communicating with networked imaging equipment, or some other networked interface device or PC communicating with non-networked imaging equipment.
-The Management Application is running in a Server accessible on the web.
-All communication is initiated by a WBMM Agent, acting as a compliant Web client on the enterprise network.
-Communication with the Management Server is initiated:

-- a. at predetermined times or on local stimulus to query about instructions, contact schedule, definition of alert conditions and moderations, and contents of alert and usage reports.
+This means that the communication with imaging equipment may be through: - a. a facility built into the imaging equipment - a proxy device that potentially services many existing networked imaging devices c. software running on computers which have locally-attached imaging equipment The implicit configuration is represented below.
+The managed equipment communicates though an embedded Management Interface, a proxy device communicating with networked imaging equipment, or some other networked interface device or PC communicating with non-networked imaging equipment.
+The Management Server is accessible on the web.
+All communication is initiated by each WBMM Management Interface, acting as a compliant Web client on the enterprise network.
+Communication with the Management Server is initiated: - a. at predetermined times or on local stimulus to query about instructions, contact schedule, definition of alert conditions and moderations, and contents of alert and usage reports.
 (Command Query) - b. on detection of an alert condition to issue a report and accept a request for Command Query.
-(Alert Report) - c. to issue a usage report (Usage Report) Communication is initiated by a POST from the agent of identification, time and connection type.
-The Management application responds as appropriate.
+(Alert Report) - c. to issue a usage report (Usage Report)